kkr202mlds/Achievement__Now/Responsive Web Design Certification/Notes.md

 ```
 -  **`<em>` emphasis element tag** : To place emphasis on a specific word or phrase.
 -  **`<strong>` element tag** : is used to indicate that some text is of strong importance or urgent.
--  **`<footer>` element tag** : is used to define a footer for a document or section.
-A footer typically contains information about the author of the document, copyright data, links to terms of use, contact information, and more.
+-  **`<footer>` element tag** : is used to define a footer for a document or section in bottom.
+A footer typically contains information about the author of the document, copyright data, links to terms of use, contact information, and usually contains copyright information
+-
 ```
 <main>
 </main>